ffxz/BinWavenet/README.md

 this project is coming from https://github.com/drethage/speech-denoising-wavenet, and i change some details, like speaker information and stack layer and so on.
-I also rewrite it with tensorflow.keras, it make me more comfortable.
+I also rewrite it with tensorflow.keras, it makes me more comfortable.